QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/multi-currency.md

 ## Set multi-currency alternate symbol

-You can set a alternate for symbols, QuickShop-Hikari will use alternate for specfic currencies in text.
+You can set a alternate for symbols, QuickShop-Hikari will use alternate for specific currencies in text.

 ```yaml
   # This setting is for multi-currency setups.
   # If nothing matches in this list, it falls back to the name of currency itself.